cosmos/cosmos/WHITEPAPER.md

 ![Figure of hub and zones
 acknowledgement](https://raw.githubusercontent.com/gnuclear/atom-whitepaper/master/images/hub_and_zones.png)

-Any of the zones can themselves be hubs to form an acyclic graph network, but for the sake of clarity we will only describe the simple configuration where there is only one hub, and many non-hub zones.
+Any of the zones can themselves be hubs to form an acyclic graph, but for the sake of clarity we will only describe the simple configuration where there is only one hub, and many non-hub zones.

 ### The Hub

-The Cosmos Hub is a blockchain that hosts a multi-asset cryptocurrency, where tokens can be held by individual users or by zones themselves.
+The Cosmos Hub is a blockchain that hosts a multi-asset distributed ledger, where tokens can be held by individual users or by zones themselves.
 These tokens can be moved from one zone to another in a special IBC packet called a "coin packet".
 The hub is responsible for preserving the global invariance of the total amount of each token across the zones.
-IBC coin packet transactions must be committed by the sender, hub and reciever blockchains.
+IBC coin packet transactions must be committed by the sender, hub, and receiver blockchains.

 Since the Cosmos Hub acts as a central ledger of tokens for the whole system, the security of the hub is of paramount importance.
 While each